TobiTRy/fui-fancyui/README.md

 - **Customization Tips**: Learn to customize the look and feel using Styled Components.
 - **Usage Best Practices**: Elevate your UI with our design and performance tips.

-For a detailed exploration, visit [FancyUI Storybook(Comming Soon)](https://fancyui.net).
+For a detailed exploration, visit [FancyUI Storybook](https://fancyui.net).
 Whether you're integrating components or seeking design inspiration, our Storybook has everything you need for a seamless experience.

 ## 🎨 Features in Development